 Types of enforcement

 Formal enforcement measures taken by the police, local authorities and other agencies can result in someone receiving a warning, a fine or being arrested.
 Public Space Protection Orders also affect homeless people.
-In some areas, councils specify it is illegal to bed down in certain areas and therefore criminalise rough sleeping.

 Less formal methods might include interventions which do not incur legal penalties or sanctions.
 This includes actions to deter rough sleeping such as designing public spaces to be more hostile or local policies of moving rough sleepers on by the police or other enforcement agencies.
 It might also include diverted giving schemes which people can donate to instead of giving money directly to someone begging.